sdiehl/wiwinwlh/tutorial.md

 Haskell is *pure* and statically tracks effects.

-Haskell employs *lazy evaluation* by default.
+Haskell employs *lazy evaluation* by default using *call-by-need*.

+Haskell's package manager is cabal-install or stack.

 OCaml
 -----